minorg/minorgordon.net/_posts/2020-04-05-adjacent-possible.md

 ---
+categories: [learning]
+date:   2020-04-05
+description: "Reading Steven Johnson's <i>How We Got to Now: Six Innovations That Made the Modern World</i>"
 layout: post
 title:  "Adjacent possible"
-date:   2020-04-05
-description: "Reading Steven Johnson's <i>How We Got to Now: Six Innovations That Made the Modern World</i>"
 ---

 I've been reading Steven Johnson's _How We Got to Now: Six Innovations That Made the Modern World_.
 Johnson has a way of connecting events in the history of science and technology to tell interesting stories for a popular audience.
 I'm not sure how much of his narrative I really believe, but it's entertaining.